Soccer-Seven European World Cup captains ditch One Love arm band following FIFA pressure | Sports-Games

 Soccer-Seven European World Cup captains ditch One Love arm band following FIFA pressure

-The captains of England, Wales, Belgium, the Netherlands, Switzerland, Germany and Denmark will not wear 'OneLove' armbands after FIFA made it clear they would be booked, the associations said in a joint statement on Monday.
+The captains of England, Wales, Belgium, the Netherlands, Switzerland, Germany and Denmark have backed down on wearing 'OneLove' armbands at the World Cup under pressure from FIFA, the associations said in a joint statement on Monday.
+FIFA has threatened to issue yellow cards to any player wearing the multi-coloured armband which was introduced to show solidarity with the LGBT community.

+England captain Harry Kane spoke on Sunday of his desire to wear the armband in Monday's Group B opener against Iran.
+"FIFA has been very clear that it will impose sporting sanctions if our captains wear the armbands on the field of play," a joint statement said on Monday, hours before England's match against Iran kicked off in Doha.

+"As national federations, we can't put our players in a position where they could face sporting sanctions including bookings, so we have asked the captains not to attempt to wear the armbands in FIFA World Cup games."
+The move attracted swift criticism from groups representing the LGBT+ (lesbian, gay, bisexual, transgender) community.

+"Our players and coaches are disappointed -- they are strong supporters of inclusion and will show support in other ways."
+On Monday FIFA said it had brought forward its own "No Discrimination" from the planned quarter-finals stage in order that all 32 captains will have the opportunity to wear its own armband during the tournament.

+"This is in line with Article 13.8.1 of the FIFA Equipment Regulations, which state: 'For FIFA Final Competitions, the captain of each Team must wear the captain's armband provided by FIFA.'" the world governing body said in a statement.
+The Dutch FA said it had taken the decision with a heavy heart ahead of the Netherlands match against Senegal on Monday.

 "You don't want the captain to start the match with a yellow card.
-That is why it is with a heavy heart that we as a UEFA working group... and as a team had to decide to abandon our plan," the Dutch FA said in a statement.
+That is why it is with a heavy heart that we as a UEFA working group ... and as a team had to decide to abandon our plan," the KNVB said in a statement.
+"This is completely against the spirit of our sport, which unites millions of people.

+"Together with other countries involved we will critically look at our relation with FIFA."
+According to FIFA rules, team equipment must not have any political, religious or personal slogans, statements or images, and during FIFA Final Competitions, the captain of each team "must wear the captain's armband provided by FIFA".

+Wales said the countries involved had been prepared to pay fines that would normally apply to breaches of kit regulations, but sporting sanctions had been a step too far.
+"As national federations, we can't put our players in a position where they could face sporting sanctions including bookings, so we have asked the captains not to attempt to wear the armbands in FIFA World Cup games."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)